PlutusCoin1/plutuscoin/README.md

  - currently peers are looked up over IRC only
  - currently no block checkpoints are in the code (but could be easily added)
-Other than that, this coin is exactly like Litecoin and should by no means be used as a real cryptocurrency.
+Other than that, this coin is exactly like Plutuscoin and should by no means be used as a real cryptocurrency.
 All of the coin parameters are chosen arbitrarily or at most with 'fairness' towards everyone in mind.

 So actually, this 'new' coin exists for the following reasons:
- - SMC proves that really anyone(!) can start a Litecoin/Bitcoin based currency (just look at the changes I applied to the original Litecoin source, for genesis block generation look at main.cpp)
+ - SMC proves that really anyone(!) can start a Plutuscoin/Bitcoin based currency (just look at the changes I applied to the original Plutuscoin source, for genesis block generation look at main.cpp)
  - allows me to experiment with coin parameters (in a private network)

 Finally, I only tested the command line server/tool 'smallchange' for the first 30 blocks.
-Credits go to the original authors/communities that created Bitcoin and Litecoin.
+Credits go to the original authors/communities that created Bitcoin and Plutuscoin.

 Development process
 ===================